pandadiestro/dotenv.zig/readme.md

 current process' environment, this library wraps this structure to simply `put` the key-value pairs from whatever you specify as path.

-Both of these implementations require a comptime-known size for the static buffer of bytes.
+All of the following functions require a comptime-known size for the static buffer of bytes.

 #### loading from a relative file path